Delightful Zebra-Striped Matcha Shortbread Cookies made with only 6 ingredients. They are easier to make than they look and totally worth the effort.

 Press, cut, and stack the dough again until you get 16 alternating layers.
 Press and roll the dough into a log.
 Cover with parchment paper or plastic wrap and chill until the dough is firm for at least 2 hours.

 When ready to bake, cut the log into thin slices about 1/8 to 1/4-inch or about 3-5 mm.
-Put them into a prepared baking pan and make sure to leave about 2-inch in between because these cookies spread a lot.
-Bake for 13-15 minutes until the edges turn light brown.
+Put them into a prepared baking pan and bake until the edges turn light brown.
 Transfer them to a cooling rack immediately.

 The Best Flour to Make Shortbread Cookies